Hacked? Part 1: Website Hacking , The Why, How and What

-This is a difficult thing to quantify as every website is unique and can present in a myriad of different ways.
-You (hopefully) know what your website looks, how it functions and what is ‘normal’.
+This is a difficult thing to quantify as every website is unique and can present in many different ways.
+You (hopefully) know what your website looks like, how it functions and what is ‘normal.

-If you notice something behaving unusually, for example, clicking a link redirects to a gambling website, or the formatting is broken on a specific pages.
-Or you notice and admin user you didn’t create posting articles/making changes, you should start to consider the fact your site has been compromised.
+If you notice something behaving unusually, for example, clicking a link redirects to a gambling website, or the formatting is broken on specific pages.
+Or you notice an admin user you didn’t create posting articles/making changes.
+It would be best if you started to consider the fact your site has been compromised.

-- At certain times of day or certain days
+- At certain times of the day or certain days

 - To certain IP’s or countries

 - Excluding IP’s of the latest admin login